bitxenia/astrawiki-cli/README.md

 astrawiki list
 ```

-Lists all articles in a wiki, pinned, or otherwise.
+Lists all articles in the wiki as a newline separated list.

 #### View logs